21 May How to File A Flood Claim

 - Keep a detailed inventory of all damaged and undamaged personal property.
 Be sure not to dispose of anything until a claims adjuster gives you the OK.

 The Inspection Process

-Once a claims adjuster arrives to inspect your business, make sure to record their contact information.
+Once a claims adjuster arrives to inspect your property, remember to record their contact information.
 After walking through the National Flood Insurance Program’s claims process, the adjuster will inspect your property and take measurements and pictures of the damage.
-If an adjuster finds that your business has extensive damage, you may qualify for an accelerated claims process to help you begin repairs immediately.
+If an adjuster finds that your property has extensive damage, you may qualify for an accelerated claims process to help you begin repairs immediately.
 Your adjuster may also have advice for you based on your specific policy.

 Making Repairs and Other Resources

 When working with contractors, vendors, and third parties after a flood, it’s important to keep copies of all receipts, bank statements, invoices, and other documents that show how you paid for repairs.
 These items may be used as permanent records in case your business floods in the future, and they could affect how much you’re compensated.